How to travel to Eritrea in 2024

 Getting a valid tourist visa for visiting Eritrea can take time and money but it is easier than most people assume it will be.

-If your home country doesn’t have an Eritrean embassy, it is also possible to mail both your passport and application form to the nearest one but, personally, I don’t like this option because you never know how long you are going to be without your passport.
+If your home country doesn’t have an Eritrean embassy, it is also possible to mail both your passport and application form to the nearest one, but I think they are very unreliable.

 Contact your nearest embassy to find out all the specific requirements & instructions.